SimonVerhoeven/archunit-demo/README.md

 });
 ````

-As you can see this is a tad cumbersome, and this is where the higher level Lang api comes into play
+As you can see this is a tad cumbersome, and this is where the higher-level Lang api comes into play

 ### Lang

 The lang api offers us some nice functionalities to be more expressive about our architectural concepts.

-We can rewrite the Core sample to something pretty similiar using:
+We can rewrite the Core sample to something pretty similar using:

 ````Java
 final var importedClasses = new ClassFileImporter().importPackages("dev.simonverhoeven.archunitdemo.layerviolationmodule");